-No corresponding provision in present code; taken from ABA model.

 When a person who is a judge on the date this Code becomes effective learns that an organization to which the judge belongs engages in invidious discrimination that would preclude membership under Section 2C or under Canon 2 and Section 2A, the judge is permitted, in lieu of resigning, to make immediate efforts to have the organization discontinue its invidiously discriminatory practices, but is required to suspend participation in any other activities of the organization.
 If the organization fails to discontinue its invidiously discriminatory practices as promptly as possible (and in all events within a year of the judge's first learning of the practices), the judge is required to resign immediately from the organization.

-CANON 3 A Judge Shall Perform the Duties of Judicial Office Impartially and Diligently A. Judicial Duties in General.
+A Judge Shall Perform the Duties of Judicial Office Impartially and Diligently

+A. Judicial Duties in General.
 The judicial duties of judges take precedence over all their other activities.
 The judges' judicial duties include all the duties of their office prescribed by law.
-In the performance of these duties, the following standards apply: Essentially identical to introduction to Canon 3 in present code; follows ABA model.
+In the performance of these duties, the following standards apply:

 B. Adjudicative Responsibilities.

-(1) A judge shall hear and decide matters assigned to the judge except those in which disqualification is required.
-No corresponding section in present code; follows ABA model.
-(2) A judge shall be faithful to the law and maintain professional competence in it.
-A judge shall not be swayed by partisan interests, public clamor, or fear of criticism.
-Essentially identical to Section 3A(1) in present code; follows ABA model.
-(3) A judge shall require order and decorum in proceedings before the judge.
-Essentially identical to Section 3A(2) in present code; follows ABA model.
-(4) Judges shall be patient, dignified, and courteous to litigants, jurors, witnesses, lawyers, and others with whom they deal in their official capacities, and shall require similar conduct of lawyers, and of their staffs, court officials, and others subject to their direction and control.
-Essentially identical Section 3A(3) in present code; follows ABA model.
+- (1) A judge shall hear and decide all assigned matters within the judge's jurisdiction except those in which disqualification is required. - (2) A judge shall be faithful to the law and maintain professional competence in it.
+A judge shall not beswayed by partisan interests, public clamor, or fear of criticism. - (3) A judge shall require order and decorum in proceedings before the judge. - (4) Judges shall be patient, dignified, and courteous to litigants, jurors, witnesses, lawyers, and others with whom they deal in their official capacities, and shall require similar conduct of lawyers, and of their staffs, court officials, and others subject to their direction and control.